Skip to content

 The foundation underneath

-The surface under your mattress matters as much as the mattress itself.
-A shikibuton on dense, traditional tatami will feel a little firmer than the same mattress on slightly flexible wood slats, and both will feel different than one placed directly on a hard floor.
+The surface under your mattress matters just as much as the mattress itself.
+A shikibuton on dense, traditional tatami feels a little firmer than the same mattress on flexible wood slats, and both feel different than one placed directly on a hard floor.

 How to Speed Up Shikibuton Break-In (Without Damaging It)